angular/angular/aio/content/guide/forms-overview.md

 **In general:**

 * **Reactive forms** are more robust: they're more scalable, reusable, and testable.
 If forms are a key part of your application, or you're already using reactive patterns for building your application, use reactive forms.
 * **Template-driven forms** are useful for adding a simple form to an app, such as an email list signup form.
-They're easy to add to an app, but they don't scale as well as reactive forms.
+They're easy to add to an app, but they don't scale as reactive forms.
 If you have very basic form requirements and logic that can be managed solely in the template, use template-driven forms.

 This guide provides information to help you decide which type of form works best for your situation.
 It introduces the common building blocks used by both approaches.
 It also summarizes the key differences between the two approaches, and demonstrates those differences in the context of setup, data flow, and testing.